Sprinter05/gochat/README.md

 ## Running the server
 ### Running under Docker
 This repository provides a full **Compose** stack to run the server.
-You just need to manually compile the *Docker image* through the provided **Dockerfile** first using the following command (ran in the root directory):
+The *Docker image* will be automatically pulled from `ghcr.io/sprinter05/gochat:latest`.
+But you can also manually compile it through the provided **Dockerfile** by using the following command (ran in the root directory):

 ```bash
 docker build -t Sprinter05/gochat:latest .